ajai-one/miyagi/docs/labs/build-your-own-copilot/README.md

 1. Open a new terminal: Terminal -> New Terminal (or Ctrl + Shift + `)
 2. Change folder to myagi/services/recommendation-service/dotnet
 3. Run the following command to set the secrets for the recommendation service.
 You will need to provide the values for the variables below.
-You can get the values from the .env file you created in the previous section.

    ```
         dotnet user-secrets set "USE_OPEN_AI" "False"